-5 Questions Advisors should know about OCIO services
+5 Questions Advisors Should Ask About OCIO Services

-One of these hats is the due diligence function.
-The need for good diligence on the strategists that an advisor uses can make or break the long term client investment experience they are trying to create.
+There are simplified ways to get the answers you’re looking for, starting with the due diligence function.
+The need for good diligence on the strategists that an advisor uses can make or break the long-term client investment experience they are trying to create.

 Outsourcing this function is relatively new to the independent advisor world.
-How does an advisor even start the research process for an Outsourced Chief Investment Officer (“OCIO”)?
+How does an advisor even start the process to find an Outsourced Chief Investment Officer (“OCIO”)?

-It can be hard to know who to trust, but good decisions always start with education.
-The internet is littered with blog posts, podcasts, and promoted content discussing the validity of OCIO services for independent advisors, but they are often simply directing advisors to their own services.
+It can be hard to know who to trust, but the best decisions always start with education.
+There is a myriad of blog posts, podcasts, and content discussing the validity of OCIO services for independent advisors on the internet.
+Still, most are often simply directing advisors to their own pay-to-play or subscription services.

-Here are some key questions advisors should know about the OCIO functionality and how it can impact their advisory business.
+Here are some key questions advisors should ask about the OCIO functionality and how it can impact their advisory business.

 1. What services does an OCIO provide?

-The big multi-strategist platforms like Envestnet, Orion Portfolio Solutions (formerly FTJ FundChoice), AssetMark, etc. typically offer, at a minimum, only rudimentary level OCIO service.
+The big multi-strategist platforms like Envestnet, Orion Portfolio Solutions (formerly FTJ FundChoice), Altruist, etc., typically offer, at a minimum, only offer an entry level OCIO service.

 Here are the possible services an OCIO can provide:

-- A custom and curated list of investment strategists.
+- A custom and curated list of investment strategists and their models for each advisor’s need.

-- Creation of optimal models based on the need of a specifics advisor and/or their client.
+- Creation of blended optimal models based on the need of a specific advisor and/or their client.

 There are typically additional fees associated with each added service.
-These additional services can be great value propositions to an individual advisor.
+These additional services can be a considerable value proposition for an individual advisor.

 2. Who provides OCIO services?